AndyWright360/Milestone-Project-1/README.md

 - To ensure that navigation of the website was intuitive I applied a colour changing hover effect to the navigation bar.

-- This was to provide feedback to user and imply that the feature was interactive.
+- This was to provide feedback to users and imply that the feature was interactive.

 - The current page displays underlined text, so the user is aware of their location within the website.